As we continue on our journey through UK Life & Culture we land on one of IMG Connects favorite topics of all – Sport!

 HOW WILL IMG CONNECT SUPPORT YOU?

-When applying with IMG Connect, you’ll have the full support of an expert recruitment team who will be your recruitment and relocation partners throughout the process.
+When applying with IMG Connect you’ll have the full support of an expert recruitment team who will be your recruitment and relocation partners throughout the process.
 We\'ll support you with:

-Once you have accepted your new role, you’ll then be supported and guided throughout by one of our dedicated relocation executives, including:
+Once you have accepted your new role, you’ll then be supported and led throughout by one of our dedicated relocation executives who will guide you through all the way to starting to your new role including:

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.